Clean data, before you migrate.

 How dirty is it, really

-An estimate of total issues found, your record count, and how long cleanup would take — with or without expert help.
+An honest estimate of total issues found, your record count, and how long cleanup would take — with or without expert help.

 04